Jazz Festival Shop Members

 A festival like no other.
 We promise to treat you right, and we have some wonderful adjudicators providing input for you, and working with your students.
 Our festival features a non-competitive, no-ratings format, and all bands receive on stage clinics from the full adjudication panel.
 Rather than have two superior performances leave here a tenth apart, we offer you the opportunity to receive a highly educational experience.

-All groups will receive a 45-minute performance slot in which to set up, perform, and receive a clinic with all three adjudicators.
+All groups will receive a 40-minute performance slot in which to set up, perform, and receive a clinic with all three adjudicators.
 Our festival is unique in that all our educators will work as a team to clinic your group together as a team on stage.
-We bring in fully qualified educators, but each one has a primary background - Brass, Woodwinds, or Rhythm Section.
+We bring in fully qualified educators, and each one has a primary background - Brass, Woodwinds, or Rhythm Section.

 Omar Vidaña